 Leaders- Teachers who achieve new heights as readers, instructors and mentors

-Readers- Children who not only know how to read, but do so frequently, widely & willingly
+Readers- Children who not only know how to read, but read often and with passion

 In 25 years, Boundless Readers has provided professional development for 8,500 teachers, supplied more than 1 million books to Chicago Public Schools classrooms and helped over 1 million children develop the love of reading!